retextjs/retext-syntax-mentions/README.md

 to get started.
 See [`support.md`][support] for ways to get help.

-This project has a [code of conduct][coc].
+This project has a [Code of Conduct][coc].
-By interacting with this repository, organization, or community you agree to abide by its terms.
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License